Home

 1. Take charge.

-When people know that you are in charge, it makes things easier for them, and they are more likely to comply.
+When people know that you are in charge, it makes things easier for them.

-If you can find something online, such as the farewell gift shop , you can send the link around, further brainwashing work colleagues and gaining their tacit acceptance.
+Note: If you can find something online, such as the farewell gift shop, you can send the link around, further brainwashing work colleagues and gaining their tacit acceptance.
 People are more likely to donate if they know exactly what their money is buying.

 2. Tell them what and how much.